AlgoMaster Logo

 Intuition

-Instead of copying the whole matrix, we can make one pass to record which rows and which columns contain a zero, then make a second pass to actually zero them out.
-Two sets, one for zero-rows and one for zero-columns, is all we need.
+Instead of copying the whole matrix, make one pass to record which rows and which columns contain a zero, then make a second pass to zero them out.
+Two sets, one for zero-rows and one for zero-columns, hold this information.

-This cleanly separates the "find" phase from the "write" phase, and uses O(m + n) space instead of O(m * n).
+This separates the find phase from the write phase and uses O(m + n) space instead of O(m * n).

 Algorithm